retrozy1/Rinse-And-Repeat-Speedrunning-Rules/Rules/Categories/All Endings/All Endings.md

-*All rules from game rules apply.*
+*Also refer to [Game rules](/rinse_and_repeat/leaderboards?rules=game) and choose the version on the Version Range subcategory under these rules for the rules for that version.*

-You must complete all main endings and all secret endings, in any order.
+**Complete all main endings and all secret endings.**

-It cannot be played on version 1.0 since it would be the same as All Main Endings.
+# General

+- There is no set order of completion for endings; complete them in any order.
+- You are not required to reset your progress (as long as the game doesnt shut down after completing every ending).

+# Timing